ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 Modulation from MIDI note number to feedback.
 Range is -1.0 to 1.0.

 ## Change Log
+- 0.1.10
+  - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.9
   - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.8